sormuras/bach-init/README.md

 `jshell https://git.io/bach-init`

-Once initialized successfully subsequent runs are started by using the following command:
+Once successfully initialized subsequent runs are started by using the following command:

-- `.bach/bin/bach init VERSION` (Linux, Mac)
+- `.bach/bin/bach init VERSION` on Linux or Mac
-- `.bach\bin\bach init VERSION` (Linux, Mac)
+- `.bach\bin\bach init VERSION` on Windows

 Examples for valid `VERSION` tokens include: